dapplo/Dapplo/README.md

 # dapplo
-This is the repository for Dapplo, a module .NET desktop application.
+This is the repository for Dapplo, a modular .NET desktop application.